pittcsc/PittAPI/docs/COURSE-API.md

 #### **Returns**:
-Returns a `PittCourse` object containing information about the course and information on all sections being offered.
+Returns a `PittCourse` object containing information about the course and all sections offered.
 #### **Example**:

 ###### **Sample Usage**: